kisu-bot/guide/README.md

-# 🩶 Kisu Bot - User Guide
+# 🩶 Kisu Bot

-**Kisu** is a Discord bot that enhances your card collection experience with Nairi bot.
+**Kisu** is a Discord utility and helper bot for Nairi.
 Get notified when your favorite series spawn and easily manage your card collections!

 ## 🌟 What Does Kisu Do?